 Contact with the Trustees should be via the Executive Headteacher.

 The redacted Minutes of the Trustees Meetings are in the Meetings folder.

-As the Trust expands, each Academy will have its own ‘Local Board of Governors’ (‘LBG’).
+Each Academy has its own ‘Local Board of Governors’ (‘LBG’).
 These have a similar status to committees of a maintained Governing Body and the only powers they have are those that are delegated to them by the Board of Trustees.
 This is normally formalised into a ‘Scheme of Delegation’.

 The ability to delegate additional responsibilities or remove responsibilities is not static and the level of delegation can be reviewed to meet changing circumstances.